-- 14. The annual accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
+- 15. The annual accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our audit judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
-Our audit approach includes: - understanding the business of the IJB and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how the IJB will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 15.
-We will give an opinion on whether the financial statements: - whether they give a true and fair view of the financial position of the IJB and its expenditure and income; - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003.
+Our audit approach includes: - understanding the business of the EL IJB and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how East Lothian Integration Joint Boardwill include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 16.
+We will give an opinion on whether the financial statements: - give a true and fair view of the financial position of the EL IJB and its income and expenditure as at 31 March 2020; - have been properly prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003.